 Foam: This absorbs moisture from sweaty hands and is the softest to the touch.

 Rubber: This insulates hands from cold, shock and vibration, so it's best for cold-weather activities.
 However, it's more likely to chafe or blister sweaty hands, so it's less suitable for warm-weather hiking.

 Women’s Trekking Poles

 Women’s trekking poles are shorter and have smaller grips than unisex poles, making them ideal for hikers with smaller hands.
 They are easier to swing because they weigh less.

 Wrist straps: Most poles allow you to adjust the length of each strap in order to get a comfortable fit.
 Models with padded or lined straps can prevent chafing.

-Baskets: Trekking poles usually include a small, removable trekking basket.
+Baskets: Trekking poles usually include a small, removable trekking basket at the tip end.
 Larger baskets can be substituted for use in snowy or muddy ground.

 Pole tips: Carbide or steel tips are commonly used to provide traction, even on ice.
 Rubber tip protectors extend the life of the tips and protect your gear when poles are stowed in your pack.
 They are also good for use in sensitive areas to reduce impact to the ground.
 Angled rubber walking tips (usually sold separately) are for use on asphalt or other hard surfaces.